i.

 Snake

-The first phone game most British people over thirty-five played.
-Still on the Nokia 3210.
+The first game most people over thirty-five played on a phone.
+Still loaded on the Nokia 3210.
 Still calming.
-Plays without an algorithm.
+No algorithm.

 ii.